Heisenberg double as braided commutative Yetter-Drinfel'd module algebra over Drinfel'd double in multiplier Hopf algebra case: Preliminaries

 \subsection{Pairing and Drinfel'd double}

 Start with two regular multilier Hopf algebras $(A, \Delta)$ and $(B, \Delta)$ together with a non-degenerate bilinear map $\langle \cdot, \cdot \rangle$ from $A\times B$ to $K$.
-This bilinear map is called a pairing if certain conditions are fulfilled.
+By Definition 2.8 in \cite{DrV01}, this bilinear map is called a pairing if certain conditions are fulfilled.
 The main property is that the product in $A$ is dual to the coproduct in $B$ and vice versa.
-There are however certain regularity conditions, needed to give a correct meaning of this statement (investigation of these conditions is done in \cite{DrV01}).
+There are however certain regularity conditions, needed to give a correct meaning of this statement.
+The investigation of these conditions was done in \cite{DrV01}.